microsoft/ebpf-for-windows/docs/GettingStarted.md

    - `cmake -G "Visual Studio 17 2022" -S external\ubpf -B external\ubpf\build`
    - `nuget restore ebpf-for-windows.sln`

-      >**Note**: you may get the following transitory error, just ignore it as the *WiX Toolset* nuget package will be installed immediately afterwards:
+      >**Note**: you may get the following transitory error, which can be safely ignored as the *WiX Toolset* nuget package will be installed immediately afterwards:
       >
       >    `error : The WiX Toolset v3.11 build tools must be installed to build this project.
 To download the WiX Toolset, see https://wixtoolset.org/releases/v3.11/stable`